l3-team/LdapUserBundle/README.md

 }
 ```

-For Symfony 4 and 5 :
+For Symfony 4 and 5 and 6 :
 Verify if the lines are present in config/bundles.php file (if not present, just add the lines) :
 ```
 # config/bundles.php